 Teachers use formative and summative assessment of pupil’s progress and attainment, in addition to daily marking in order to plan future work.
-Details can be found in the schools’ policies: Marking (through assessment for learning) and Assessment Policy.
+Pupils’ progress is recorded on the school’s O-track system and specifically in the Pupil Progress Reviews.
+Details can be found in the school’s policies: Marking (through assessment for learning) and Assessment Policy.

 Support staff working with classes are used to support children’s learning in a number of ways.
 These may include:

-* Other than during PPA the class teacher plans work for the support staff and are responsible for ensuring that the purpose of an activity is clear and any special instructions or outcomes are clear.
+- Other than during PPA the class teachers plan work for the support staff and are responsible for ensuring that the purpose of an activity is clear and any special instructions or outcomes are clear.

 Provision for pupils with SEN

-The school has an Inclusion Policy based on the National Code of Practice and relevant guidance.
+The school has a Disability and S.E.N inclusion policy based on the National Code of Practice and relevant guidance.
 Extra support may be provided by external agencies or from LSAs who may work with children both in and out of the classroom, as appropriate.

 We consider homework as a valuable element of the teaching and learning process.
 Please see the school’s homework policy for more details.

 These are formulated by staff and agreed by the governors.
 School staff are expected to act in line with these in all aspects of their work.